 With this easy bacon wrapped chicken recipe I find the preparation time to be minimal.
 After you wrap up one chicken thigh, the rest are pretty easy to do.

-I always start to wrap at the long end of the chicken thigh and across the widest part of the chicken thigh.
+I always start wrapping the bacon at the long end and across the widest part of the chicken thigh.

-Then, underneath the chicken thigh, I switch directions with the second bacon strip and continue to wrap across the narrow side.
+Then, underneath the chicken thigh, I switch directions with the second bacon strip and continue wrapping across the narrow side.

-The idea is to cover the entire chicken thigh with bacon and tuck the bacon ends underneath each thigh so every bite is perfection!
+The idea is to cover the entire chicken thigh with bacon and tuck the bacon ends underneath each thigh so every bite is filled with chicken and bacon!

-By tucking the bacon underneath the chicken thigh you can potentially avoid the use of toothpicks when placing your chicken thighs on top of your rack to cook.
+An added bonus, by tucking the bacon underneath the chicken thigh, you can potentially avoid the use of toothpicks when placing your chicken thighs on top of your rack to cook.

 This bacon wrapped chicken recipe works beautifully, every time.